 Khamma Ghani!
 People will tell you all the stories of how it talks of forgiveness (Khamma = Kshama), but sadly those are made up stories.
 However, the true origin of Khamma Ghani is debated and thus, we leave that to the historians.
 Meanwhile, let us talk about tour de Jaipur, the heart of Rajasthan, and discuss the must-see locations of this wonderful, rich in legacy, and colourful city.

 Having spent time during the peak of summer months, I would not suggest that you visit the city when the mercury is rising high.
 But hey, who can stop a person on a holiday mode.
 So, if you are planning to visit the city anytime soon, check on hotel indexing websites in the likes of Yatra, Expedia, Makemytrip.com, etc. to strike the best deals on hotels in Jaipur.
+I also recommend searching online for the best Rajasthan Tour Packages, in order to have the perfect trip!

 To help you find the best time in Jaipur, below are the list of top things you should do while in the city: